Odd moments for the trace of Frobenius and the Sato--Tate conjecture in arithmetic progressions: Preliminaries

-Although we may apply holomorphic projection with any $\kappa$ satisfying the growth conditions, one usually applies the holomorphic projection operator to a function $F$ satisfying modularity of weight $\kappa$, but then writes $F=\sum_{j=1}^{\ell} F_j$, so the weight $\kappa$ is clear from the context.
-Using this more general definition above to apply the operator to the individual summands $F_j$ even though they may not be modular.
+Although we may use holomorphic projection with any $\kappa$ satisfying the growth conditions, one usually applies the holomorphic projection operator to a function $F$ satisfying modularity of weight $\kappa$, but then splits $F$ into a sum $F=\sum_{j=1}^{\ell} F_j$ for certain appropriate functions $F_1,\dots,F_{\ell}$, so the weight $\kappa$ is clear from the context.
+Using this more general definition above allows one to use the operator for the individual summands $F_j$ even though they may not be modular.

 Mertens \cite{Me} studied the holomorphic projection of the Rankin--Cohen brackets between holomorphic modular forms and non-holomorphic modular forms with Fourier expansions of the type

 with (for $q:=e^{2\pi i \tau }$)